LINBIT/windrbd/README.md

     is not possible yet with the Windows installer GUI.

   * Currently no 32-Bit version is supported, only 64 bit.

-  * No SecureBoot support yet (we are working on this one).

 Logging
 =======